Skip to main content Skip to secondary navigation

 jenmejia@stanford.edu

 Jenevieve Mejia provides Administrative support to the Office of Government Affairs and University Communications.
 Prior to joining Stanford, Mejia worked on the Autopilot team at Tesla.
-Mejia has had various internships including working on the San Francisco 49ers non-profit fundraising team for the 2019-2020 season and creating original content for San Jose State University’s Communication Studies Youtube page.
+Mejia has had various internships including working on the San Francisco 49ers non-profit fundraising team for the 2019-2020 season and creating original content for San Jose State University’s Communication Studies YouTube page.

 Mejia holds an AA-T in Communication Studies from the College of San Mateo and a BA in Communication Studies with a concentration in New Media from San José State University.